-Switching mortgage Ireland.
-As someone who used to be responsible for mortgage products at one of Ireland’s largest mortgage lenders PTSB, the low numbers of switchers in Ireland always surprised me.
+Switching mortgage Ireland 2023.
+As someone who used to be responsible for mortgage products at one of Ireland’s largest mortgage lenders PTSB, the low numbers of mortgage switchers in Ireland always surprised me.

-Anybody who took out a mortgage after 2008 and is no longer on an introductory rate is likely to save around €25,000 by switching.
+Anybody who took out a mortgage after 2008 and is no longer on an introductory rate is likely to save around €25,000 by switching mortgage.
 That’s over two hundred thousand Irish households.
-Over half of all mortgage holders, 450,000 households, will save at least €5,000 by switching mortgage Ireland 2021.
+Over half of all mortgage holders, 450,000 households, will save at least €5,000 by switching mortgage in Ireland 2023.

 Almost certainly, this is because your interest rate drives how much you save and there is a huge difference between existing and new business interest rates.

 If you are one of the 66%+ people who took out a mortgage after 2008 and aren’t on a introductory fixed rate you should definitely look into switching mortgage.
 This is because you’re almost certainly on what lenders call a standard variable rate or tracker rate.
 If you have a tracker mortgage, mortgage switching is now an option for the first time in a long time.
 Tracker mortgages were sold between 2001 to 2008 and ‘track’ the ECB base rate.

 |Mortgage Market Ireland||Private Household||Buy To Let||Total|

 These interest rates remain some of the highest in Europe, at an average of 4.2% .
 Switching mortgage to a new business rate with a new mortgage lender will halve your interest rate to around 2%.